John Carter (English musician): Biography

-In late 2005, Carter released the compilation album; John Carter - A Rose by any Other Name (2005).
+In late 2005, Carter released the compilation album; John Carter – A Rose by any Other Name (2005).

 In the mid-eighties, John served on the Council of the British Academy of Composers and songwriters and the council as a writer-member of the Performing Right Society.

-He currently runs with his wife Gill, his own publishing company and record production company, which concentrates on compiling and promoting his enormous back-catalogue of songs and records.
+He currently runs, with his wife Gill, his own publishing company and record production company, which concentrates on compiling and promoting his enormous back-catalogue of songs and records.

-In 2012 Carter teamed up with the Brazilian songwriter Salomao Hamzem, who is also a musician and a producer.
+In 2012, Carter teamed up with the Brazilian songwriter Salomao Hamzem, who is also a musician and a producer.
 As writers, they wanted to try something a bit different so hit on the idea of writing songs together in English and Portuguese.
 When Carter and Hamzem were thinking about names for the band, they came up with the idea of combining the first part Salomao's surname of Hamzem and the last part of Carter making 'Hamzter'.
 That's why the hamster has become their mascot.
 Their first album A Friend in Need (2016) was a result of this collaboration, followed by Coming Home (2017) and their third album, Time Will Tell (2018).
 In 2019, they are planning to release their next album.

+With Ivy League members Perry Ford passing in 1999, and Ken Lewis in 2015, Carter is the last surviving member of the original 1960s trio.